-Answer: Upon graduation, you will be able to work in a variety of settings including
+Answer: Upon graduation, you will be able to work in a variety of settings including hospitals, nursing homes and community health settings.
+Nursing careers are diverse and include practice, education, administration and research.

 For more information on nursing demand in Canada, visit the Canadian Nursing